 2.)
-Treating mental health disorders associated to this condition.
+Treating mental health disorders associated with this condition.

 3.)
 Improving behaviors and thoughts related to this disorder

-- Behavior changes are essential for successful management of this condition
+– Behavior changes are essential for the successful management of this condition

-- Often initial motivation evaporates and return of behavior is easy to fall back upon.
+– Often initial motivation evaporates and the return of behavior is easy to fall back upon.

 – This mental health medication helps and is effective in certain aspects of Anorexia.

 – It can be an appetite stimulant as well.